 - Muse | Muse brands: The 9 Muses, Tumblr.com, WIRED, Muzli, BoredatWork, Instagram

-The difference, as we see it, is the top level archetypes share more in common with the others and function as a unifying thread between each set of five.
+The difference, as we see it, is the top-level archetypes share more in common with the others and function as a unifying thread between each set of five.
 It’s like you.
-You are your own person with your own personality, and you may share a lot in common with your parents, but it’s unlikely you are exactly like them.
+You have your personality, and you may share a lot in common with your parents, but it’s unlikely you are exactly like them.

 As an example, all of the Innocent brands like Dove Soap, Snuggle, Method, Evian, Coca-Cola, share characteristics of each other: being happy, trying to do the right thing, being wholesome and pure, optimism, honesty, and simplicity.
 Each is a unique brand with its personality and approach, but each one is also clearly an Innocent brand.